 See, we can have a society that continues judging, shaming, blaming and ineffectively band-aiding symptoms while feeding a multi-billion dollar industry at our own expense or we can have health, happiness and freedom.

 The choice is ours, and is based entirely upon how we decide to continue to thinking about and attempting to manage weight gain.

-We CAN have a society that's free from weight and food struggles and body hate.
-I know we can. ____ If you need help understanding and changing your own causes, I created Cognitive Eating to do exactly that!
+If we ALL made this switch, we could create a population that's free from weight and food struggles and body hate, and actually lives healthier lives, in less than one generation.
+I know we could. ____ If you need help understanding your own whys and changing them so you start effortlessly eating in ways that make you feel better, I created Cognitive Eating to do exactly that!
 To learn more, click here.